 This charity supports homeless women at a drop-in centre in Marylebone.
 We have donated £2,000 pa since 2017 specifically for a series of classes teaching sewing skills, with a view to helping women back into work and producing items for sale to raise money for the charity.

 This charity is supported by actuaries at LCP and was introduced to us by the current Master (Fiona Morrison).

 This charity supports victims of domestic abuse in a large part of Surrey.
 We have donated £3,000 pa over three years starting in 2017.
 Our donations are being specifically used to help meet the costs of a Volunteer and Group Work Manager.
 The charity relies heavily on its volunteers, some of whom are previous victims of domestic abuse themselves.
 The volunteers can provide long term support to families, at court hearings, housing assessments and more generally.

 Companion Janet Hails is actively involved in this charity.

 St Francis Hospice

 This charity is an adult hospice covering NE London and west Essex.
-CACT is donating £5,000 pa for three years from 2017, specifically to fund a Young Adults group.
+CACT has been donating £5,000 pa since 2017, specifically to fund a Young Adults group.
 Once a month, young persons with life-limiting conditions meet for a meal and group activities at the hospice, under the supervision.of a specialist nurse.

-Liveryman Peter Crutchett is vice-chairman of the trustees.
+Liveryman and CACT Trustee Peter Crutchett is vice-chairman of the trustees.

 Watford Sheltered Workshop

 This charity provides employment and life skills to disabled people to help them move into the workforce and live a more independent life.
-CACT is donating £2,500 pa for three years from 2017, specifically to help fund the teaching of numeracy, literacy, money handling and other life skills.
+CACT has donated £2,500 pa since 2017, specifically to help fund the teaching of numeracy, literacy, money handling and other life skills.